Crime & Safety · Request a State Criminal History Record (Background Check)

 Certified criminal justice agencies may request and receive unrestricted criminal history record information (CHRI) from the WSP Identification and Criminal History Section for criminal justice purposes.

-The public may request and receive CHRI for non-criminal justice purposes, but it is limited to conviction information only and arrests less than one year old with dispositions pending, and information regarding registered sex and kidnap offenders.
+The public may request and receive CHRI for non-criminal justice purposes, but it is limited to conviction information only and arrests less than one year old with dispositions pending, and information regarding registered sex/kidnapping offenders.

 Obtaining a State Criminal History (Background Check)

-Conviction criminal history record information (CHRI) is defined in the Revised Code of Washington (RCW) 10.97.030, and it relates to an incident that has led to a conviction or other disposition adverse to the subject.
+Conviction criminal history record information (CHRI) as defined in the Revised Code of Washington (RCW) 10.97.030, relates to an incident that has led to a conviction or other disposition adverse to the subject.
 In addition to the conviction CHRI, non-criminal justice requestors (the public) may receive pending arrest offenses under one year old without a disposition, and sex/kidnapping offender registration (SOR) information.